Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 the battery has a high probability of arriving before the missile can potentially kill the emitter.
 The dive command, once followed, will then be followed with the level indicator once missile launch imminent.

+#### Level

+The level instruction is less of a directive than a confirmation of impending launch.
+Depending on the initial attack setup, the level signal may immediately occur, or occur quite soon after one of the other two instructions.
+From that point, it is simply required that the pilot maintain the current state for best chance of missile success.

 ### Loft